folkertvanheusden/lock_trace/README.md

 ```
 without any wrappers or testers: 22547276/s
 lock_tracer                    :   301873/s
-lock_tracer without backtrace' :  2803110/s  (comment out the WITH_BACKTRACE define in lock_trace.cpp)
+lock_tracer without backtrace' :  2803110/s  (comment out the WITH_BACKTRACE line in lock_trace.cpp)
 valgrind with drd              :   113432/s
 valgrind with helgrind         :    89817/s
 ```